Our Units

 Incident Response Team, or IRT, performs a multitude of functions including assisting in disaster relief situations such as tornados and floods.
 They also assist on a patrol level with perimeter containment and apprehension.
 IRT has been tasked with honing their shooting skills in various tactical situations.
 All IRT members have also been trained to deal with large crowd control situations and dispersal.
 They are trained on officer survival techniques such as tourniquet application and assisting officers who may become injured on scene and getting them to a safe location for further medical treatment.
 Some of the IRT members are specially trained to deal with subjects who have a preventive apparatus attached to their bodies.

-The HPD K-9 Team is one of the longest continuously operating K-9 units in the nation.
+HPD’s K-9 Unit is one of the longest, continuously operating K-9 units in the nation.
 The officers and their canine partners are responsible for the detection of a number of items including narcotics and explosives.
 They also locate and apprehend criminal suspects in most any environment and assist our patrol and specialized units in numerous situations.
 Our K-9 units also help in locating missing children, the mentally ill and the elderly when they go missing.

 Our North Alabama Multi-Agency Crime Center (NAMACC) is a multi-jurisdictional team specializing in technology to assist in criminal investigations.
 The center provides law enforcement agencies with the ability to effectively collaborate by using a wide range of technologies to provide efficient and effective policing.
 NAMACC has dedicated labs for cellular and video forensics.
 The center uses cellular forensics, threat assessment, unmanned aerial vehicles, digital imaging and video recovery technologies to help fight crime.

 Sergeants are the departments’ first line supervisors.
-They guide and lead the officers, investigators, or agents under their supervision.
-Our sergeants direct resources and manage field situations, supervise and monitor the activities of their officers, and answer any questions officers may have.
+They guide and lead the officers, investigators or agents under their supervision.
+Our sergeants direct resources and manage field situations, supervise and monitor the activities of their officers.
+They also answer any questions officers may have.
 They are also charged with maintaining schedules and providing performance evaluations.
 They provide training and direct the efforts of officers on a daily basis.

 The SWAT Team specializes in high-risk tactical situations.
 Officers sharpen specialized tactical skills and utilize specialty tools and weapons for serving high-risk warrants, barricaded suspects and hostile situations.
 In addition, our SWAT team provides numerous dignitaries protection details.
-Our SWAT Team also provides training for Huntsville Police Officers and outside agencies.
+They also provide training for Huntsville Police Officers and outside agencies.

 The Huntsville Police Department is committed to keeping our roads and citizens safe.
 HPD has two traffic task forces that work tirelessly to enforce traffic laws and proactively target dangerous roadways that have the highest risk of injury to our citizens.
 Additionally, these officers handle all traffic-related issues at the many fantastic events that happen in Huntsville.